linnmeow/LfD_final/README.md

 obama wanted liberals amp illegals to move into red states	NOT liberals are all kookoo	OFF oh noes tough shit	OFF

+Linnnn 19.10:
+added train and dev datasets with sentiment labels (neg, pos, neu) added sentiment_analyzer.py that performs this